 Kraken vs. Oilers: Betting Trends, Odds, Advanced Stats

-The Edmonton Oilers (2-9-1, on a four-game losing streak) hit the road against the Seattle Kraken (5-6-3) at Climate Pledge Arena.
-The game on Saturday, November 11 begins at 10:00 PM ET on ESPN+ and ROOT Sports NW.
+The Edmonton Oilers (4-9-1) square off against the Seattle Kraken (5-8-3) at Rogers Place on Wednesday, November 15 at 8:30 PM ET on ESPN+ and ROOT Sports NW.
+The Oilers defeated the New York Islanders 4-1 in their last game, while the Kraken are coming off a 5-1 loss to the Colorado Avalanche.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.